zorglub42/zorgbox/README.md

 		cd zorgbox
 		./install

+- OR BETTER !!!
+All in one !
+		sudo -s ; cd ; curl https://raw.githubusercontent.com/zorglub42/zorgbox/master/install.sh|bash

 By the end of the install process it will ask you for a brand new password for the user osmc (security reason) and it will reboot.

 At this time UNPLUG THE ETHERNET CABLE if you are connected to a LAN with DHC server (entually plug it directly to your PC)